SarvarKh/ofn-wiki/Overview.md

 *  All feedback, feature extensions etc also appreciated!
 *  Feel free to do whatever you like (create accounts / orders etc) - we have removed the paypal payment option so that you can't accidentally pay . .

+# Where <a id="Where"/>

+The system has been designed and piloted in Melbourne, Australia.
+Testing and development is continuing with our network here.

+We are also building up a list of people and organisations interested in trialling the system when it's ready for roll-out - which we are planning to be July 2013 or before.

+If you are interested in being an early test case (trying out the system in your region) and would like to be part of a network of regions doing so, get in touch at trials (@) openfoodweb.org